 Objective?
 Collect the most cards.
-To set-up, deal a card to everyone and leave the rest face-up.
+To set up, deal a card to everyone and leave the rest face-up.
 When the game starts, if you spot a matching symbol, call it and take the card.
-The winner is whomever has the most cards.
+The winner is whoever has the most cards.

 Objective?
 Be the first to have no cards.
-It works in opposite to The Tower.
-Deal all but one cards out.
+It works in the opposite way to The Tower.
+Deal all but one card out.
 When the game begins, if you spot a matching symbol, call it and add your card to the pile.

 The Poisoned Gift